-3 Evaluation
+4 Evaluation

 In the following, we first describe the data used for the evaluation of the evidence networks.
-We used publicly available data from the social bookmark and resource sharing system BibSonomy.
-After that, we describe the characteristics of the applied evidence networks, and present the conducted experiments.
+After that, we describe the characteristics of the applied evidence networks, and discuss relations between the networks.
+After that, we present the conducted experiments.
 We conclude with a detailed discussion of the experimental results.

-3.1 Evaluation Data and Setting
+4.1 Evaluation Data and Setting